Messing about in boats since 1975. Online Since 1997.

 Since the early days of sail, there has been a historic tie between Indonesia and Madagascar.
 On the walls of the huge Buddhist temple at Borobudur are a number of motifs showing these early sailing craft, many of which were designed specifically for the trade routes between Java and Madagascar and elsewhere in the Indian Ocean.

 A recent replica was built to actually re-enact that voyage, which they did, and now that vessel is located in a huge museum next to Borobudur temple.
-During 2006 while Lena and I were in Java to start construction on the 36m KLM 'Dunia Baru' we actually saw the Borobudur vessel in person.
+During 2006 while I wasin Java to start construction on the 36m KLM 'Dunia Baru' I actually saw the Borobudur vessel in person.
 Very primitive, but very impressive!

 Historically, there have also been influences from the Polynesian craft as well as the craft of Thailand and other parts of SE Asia.